RyanMyatThu/DataStructures-Algorithms-Java-/Language/Java/Algorithms/SearchingAlgorithms/BinaryTrees/Depth_First_Search_BinaryTree/PostOrderTraversal/Explaination.md

 - After the left subtree traversal completes, we will traverse the right subtrees recursively.
 - Finally, we will print the values of the tree nodes which are on the top of the stack.
 - As recursion unwinds, nodes are processed in the order `left -> right -> root`.
+- This traversal method is particularly useful when the post-processing of children is necessary before the root (e.g., in expressions evaluation).

 ---